Tom Clancy's EndWar: Mission supports

 There are also three mission supports that can be upgraded:

 Air strikes that can be used to damage or destroy enemy units.
 Electronic warfare disrupts enemy communications, disables shields, reveals hidden traps and infantry, and immobilizes enemy vehicles and helicopters.
-Force Recon is a support that sends a regular army units to a designated location to defend it or to bolster friendly units defending there, to attack or occupy enemy held positions, or to distract or disrupt enemy maneuvers while the player's units prepare their own attacks.
+Force Recon is a support that sends NPC-controlled regular army units to a designated location to defend it or to bolster friendly units defending there, to attack or occupy enemy held positions, or to distract or disrupt enemy maneuvers while the player's units prepare their own attacks.
 It consists of up to two infantry units, two FAVs (Fast Attack Vehicle) units, and two Tank units from the regular army, depending on the level of the mission support.
 All types of supports require a number of points to request, each increasing with every available level.

 DEFCON 1 supports

 When a battle reaches DEFCON 1 two supports are unlocked for the losing player; these are the ability to Crash an Uplink and deploy a WMD.
 When an uplink is crashed its upgrade can no longer be used and it no longer counts towards victory; Crashing an Uplink does not damage any units on the battlefield and can only be done once.
 A WMD, however, destroys all units within a large blast area, whether friendly or not.
 WMDs recharge slowly, so they can be used again.
 If the losing player uses a WMD, their opponent can retaliate by using a WMD of their own.
 Using the WMD will also destroy any destructible buildings in the blast radius, allowing for some tactical usage.
 Additionally, during DEFCON 1, units used as reinforcements only cost two Command Points.